hbctraining/Intro-to-ChIPseq-flipped/schedule/README.md

          <br><br>In this lesson you will:<br>
             - Learn about different file formats for peak visualization<br>
             - Create bigWig files<br><br>
+            - Discuss normalization metrics and considerations when choosing a method <br><br>
          </details>

    3. [Qualitative assessment of peak enrichment using deepTools](../lessons/09_data_visualization.md)